About

 Semih Solmaz

-Semih graduated salutatorian from the Department of English Language and Literature at Bilkent University with a minor in analytic philosophy.
-He holds a master’s degree with hon
+Semih Solmaz graduated salutatorian from the Department of English Language and Literature at Bilkent University with a minor in analytic philosophy.
+He holds a master’s degree w

 Juliane von Reppert-Bismarck